collinaryart/CommBank_Chatbot/README.md

 The initiative focuses on enhancing communication through:
 - Auto-detecting the language used by the user.
 - Processing banking inquiries in multiple languages.
-- Utilizing user-friendly interfaces that consider cultural nuances to bridge the communication gap.
+- Utilising user-friendly interfaces that consider cultural nuances to bridge the communication gap.

 ### Solution